julianachagas/booklist/README.md

 - [x] Add book to the list
   - [x] Validation for empty input field
+  - [x] Message when book is successfully added
 - [x] Delete book from the list
 - [x] Search for books in the list
 - [x] Hide the books added